Susan P. Watters

-Susan Pamela Watters (born June 8, 1958) is an American attorney and jurist serving as a United States district judge of the United States District Court for the District of Montana.
+Susan Pamela Watters (born June 8, 1958) is an American attorney serving as a United States district judge of the United States District Court for the District of Montana.
 She is the first female judge to serve in the District of Montana.

 Early life and education

 Watters was born in 1958, in Billings, Montana.
 She earned a Bachelor of Arts degree in 1980 from Eastern Montana College.
 She then received a Juris Doctor in 1988 from the University of Montana School of Law.

 Career

-From 1988 to 1989, she served as a law clerk to two different judges on the Thirteenth Judicial District Court of Montana.
+From 1988 to 1989, she served as a law clerk to Diane Barz on the Thirteenth Judicial District Court of Montana.
 From 1989 to 1995, she served as a Deputy County Attorney in Yellowstone County, Montana.
 From 1995 to 1996 she was a sole practitioner focusing on criminal defense.
 From 1996 to 1998, she practiced both civil and criminal litigation at the law firm of Hendrickson, Everson, Noennig & Woodward, P.C. in Billings, Montana.
 From 1998 to 2013, she served as a judge of the Thirteenth Judicial District Court of Montana.